ScottLogic/blog/_posts/2016-02-08-data-mocking.md

 title: Data Mocking - A way to test the untestable
 date: 2016-02-08 00:00:00 Z
 categories:
-- rhamilton
 - Testing
 tags:
 - testing
 - data
 - mocking
 author: rhamilton
 summary: Some of the biggest challenges when testing software can be getting the software into some very specific states...
 layout: default_post
 ---